algattik/databricks-observability/README.md

 ⚠️ This sets up a cluster of two nodes, and a continous streaming job as well as a recurring job running every minute, so that the cluster never automatically shuts down. **This will incur high costs if you forget to tear down the resources!**

+In case transient deployment errors are reported, run the `terraform apply` command again.

 ## Destroying the solution

 Run: